Max-FM/one_charity_data_modelling_challenge/readme.md

 - All donations are personal and tied to verified or system-identified users
 - Simpler business rules apply to identity and reporting

-> ✅ Both `DONOR` and `BENEFICIARY` versions are included in the diagrams for flexibility.

 ### 📊 OLTP Model (Beneficiary Variant)

 ```mermaid